MicrosoftDocs/visualstudio-docs/docs/data-tools/validate-data-in-datasets.md

 #### To validate data when a row changes (C#)

 1. Open your dataset in the **Dataset Designer**.
-For more information, see [How to: Open a Dataset in the Dataset Designer](../Topic/How%20to:%20Open%20a%20Dataset%20in%20the%20Dataset%20Designer.md).
+For more information, see [Walkthrough: Creating a dataset in the dataset designer](walkthrough-creating-a-dataset-with-the-dataset-designer.md).

 2. Double-click the title bar of the table you want to validate.
 This action creates a partial-class file for the <xref:System.Data.DataTable>.